 It’s always different because every director has a different way of handling it.
-There are directors who don’t relate to actors, they’re not about the actors, they’re about ‘this is my scene.’
-You can have directors who know exactly what they want, they always make the right choices.
+Some directors don’t relate to actors; they’re not about the actors.
+They’re about, ‘this is my scene.’
+You can have directors who know exactly what they want, and they always make the right choices.
 That only happens now and then—like Bill Condon.
 When we did “Gods and Monsters,” every choice he made was perfect.
 When I look at that movie, I can’t see one mistake.
 And it’s very difficult to make a movie when you cast people you don’t actually see.
-We knew Boris Karloff and Elsa Lanchester, we knew the characters in the movie, but Bill had a very precise vision of what he wanted.
+We knew Boris Karloff and Elsa Lanchester; we knew the characters in the movie, but Bill had a very precise vision of what he wanted.
 It doesn’t surprise me that he became such an excellent writer and director.
-He made the right choices, and a director who can’t do that, his movies are usually not that great, because casting is very crucial and bad choices can hurt you.
+He made the right choices, and a director who can’t do that, his movies are usually not that great because casting is very crucial, and bad choices can hurt you.
 It’s that simple.

 Willaim Friedkin once said to me that casting is ninety percent of the movie.
 Would you agree with that?